Lepsima/Auto-Exposure-Unity-6-URP/README.md

 The default settings are set in a deep space scenario, the shader hasn't been tested on other scenarios.
 This repository also includes a custom skybox used in that scenario, a dark background with a procedural HDR sun.

-I'll try to make a proper .unitypackage file for easier installation

 # Usage
-Make sure the project uses Unity 6.0 and the Universal Render Pipeline, and move the repository files to your project's asset folder
+Make sure the project uses Unity 6.0 and the Universal Render Pipeline

+First, import the .unitypackage file from the latest release.

 Inside your Universal Renderer Data:
 - Add a new render feature: **Auto Exposure Render Feature**